maskrio/eshop/README.md

     }
 ```

+There's not much issues regarding code quality other than needing someone else to review the code to ensure maintainability, which I can't really fix :D. SonarCloud really helped me spot this issues, but I'm using the free version that I have to push to main to obtain the results.

 2.

-Yes, the CI implementation already automaticallybuilds, tests, and analyzes the code on push/pull requests.
+Yes, the CI implementation already automatically builds, tests, and analyzes the code on push/pull requests.
 The workflows run multiple quality checks such as unit tests, SonarQube analysis, and even supply-chain security with scorecard, ensuring that the codebase remains healthy and maintainable.
 The CD is configured using koyeb, on every push to main branch, it automatically deploy the processes to production.
-In conclusion, the CI/CD implementation has met the definition, but there're tons of room for improvements.
+The automation helps developers spotting issues and fix them to prevent broken codes being released to production or unmaintainable codes unintentionally left in the codebase.
+In conclusion, the CI/CD implementation has met the definition of Continuous Integration and Continuous Deployment.